reidmorrison/semantic_logger/api.md

 ### Named threads

-SemanticLogger logs the name or id of the thread in every log message.
+Semantic Logger logs the name or id of the thread in every log message.

 On Ruby MRI the thread name is by default the thread's object_id, For example: 70184354571980